soobnoid/termanul/README.md

 ## install

-to install download the most recent versions of `xterm-addon-canvas`, `xterm-addon-fit`, `xterm-addon-web-links`, `xterm-addon-webgl` and `xterm.js` and place in the `dependancides` folder. see `termanul.html` for a basic example implementation.
+to install download the most recent versions of `xterm-addon-canvas`, `xterm-addon-fit`, `xterm-addon-web-links`, `xterm-addon-webgl` and `xterm.js` and place in the `dependancides` folder. you need to host the contents of `src` on some sort of webserver, just viewing the file locally will not work.
+See `termanul.html` for a basic example implementation.

 ## future considerations